typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/member-delimiter-style.md

-# `member-delimiter-style`

-Requires a specific member delimiter style for interfaces and type literals.

 Enforces a consistent member delimiter style in interfaces and type literals.
 There are three member delimiter styles primarily used in TypeScript:

 - Semicolon style (default, preferred in TypeScript).